 I wolfed those babies down by the value pack.
 When you're training like I was, living an extremely active lifestyle, finding calorie-dense options so as to not feel bloated was a necessity.
 But there's no denying this statement—my sugar intake was astronomical.

 The thing was, at least in the acute sense, I could handle it.
 I was an offensive and defensive lineman.
 I basically lived in the gym, on a field or court, or on the gridiron.
 At the rate I used energy, I needed those calories to maintain my playing weight.

 After high school, I stopped playing football and soon after, I quit weight training.
 However, I didn’t stop eating.
-I ate my way up to ballooned to 505 pounds (just under 230 kg).
+I ate my way up to 505 pounds (just under 230 kg).